PAYLHORSE-Software/Jodot/README.md

 ## THE CHOPPING BLOCK

-Jodot aims to be language idiomatic, and can thus be deemed as experimentally selective.
-For a traditional alternative, see the aforementioned godot-rust, an excellent library.
+Jodot aims to be language idiomatic, and can thus be deemed experimental and opinionated.
+If you prefer traditional OOP, see the aforementioned godot-rust - an excellent library.
 With that said, here's the gist of it:

 Jodot's version of the custom extension class is an **Extension Entity**.